mintoolkit/mint/README.md

 ## DOCKER CONNECT OPTIONS

-If you don't specify any Docker connect options the Slim app expects to find the Docker Unix socket (`/var/run/docker.sock`) or the following environment variables: `DOCKER_HOST`, `DOCKER_TLS_VERIFY` (optional), `DOCKER_CERT_PATH` (required if `DOCKER_TLS_VERIFY` is set to `"1"`).
+If you don't specify any Docker connect options the **Mint** app expects to find the Docker Unix socket (`/var/run/docker.sock`) or the following environment variables: `DOCKER_HOST`, `DOCKER_TLS_VERIFY` (optional), `DOCKER_CERT_PATH` (required if `DOCKER_TLS_VERIFY` is set to `"1"`).
 Note that the `DOCKER_HOST` environment variable can be used to point to a Unix socket address (in case the default Unix socket isn't there).
 This is useful when you use Docker Desktop and you haven't configured Docker Desktop to create the default Unix socket.

 If the Docker environment variables are configured to use TLS and to verify the Docker cert (default behavior), but you want to disable the TLS verification you can override the TLS verification behavior by setting the `--tls-verify` to false:

-`slim --tls-verify=false build my/sample-node-app-multi`
+`mint --tls-verify=false build my/sample-node-app-multi`

 You can override all Docker connection options using these flags: `--host`, `--tls`, `--tls-verify`, `--tls-cert-path`.
 These flags correspond to the standard Docker options (and the environment variables).
 Note that you can also use the `--host` flag (similar to `DOCKER_HOST`) to point to a Unix socket (e.g., `--host=unix:///var/run/docker.sock`).

 If you want to use TLS with verification:

-`slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=true build my/sample-node-app-multi`
+`mint --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=true build my/sample-node-app-multi`

 If you want to use TLS without verification:

-`slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=false build my/sample-node-app-multi`
+`mint --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=false build my/sample-node-app-multi`

-If the Docker environment variables are not set and if you don't specify any Docker connect options Slim will try to use the default unix socket.
+If the Docker environment variables are not set and if you don't specify any Docker connect options **Mint** will try to use the default unix socket.

 ### DOCKER DESKTOP